root-project/web/manual/python/index.md

 - `MakeNullPointer(class_proxy)`: Equivalent to `BindObject(0, class_proxy)`, it returns a proxy object of the class represented by `class_proxy` that is bound to a C++ null pointer.<br/>For example, `MakeNullPointer(TTree)` returns a `TTree` proxy object that internally points to null.
 This function is kept for backwards compatibility with old PyROOT versions.

 - `SetOwnership(obj, python_owns)`: A Python proxy can either own or not own its internal C++ object.
 If a Python proxy owns its C++ object and the proxy is being destroyed, the C++ object is deleted too.
-This ownership can be modified for a given Python proxy with `SetOwnership`.<br>For example, when calling `SetOwnership(obj, False)`, make sure that the C++ object proxied by `obj` is not deleted by PyROOT when `obj` is garbage collected.
+This ownership can be modified for a given Python proxy with `SetOwnership`.<br>For example, by calling `SetOwnership(obj, False)`, you make sure that the C++ object proxied by `obj` is not deleted by PyROOT when `obj` is garbage collected.
 This is useful for example, if you know that the deletion will happen in C++ and you want to prevent a double delete.<br/>Use this functionality with care not to produce any memory leaks.

 ## Loading user libraries and Just-In-Time compilation (JITting)

 With PyROOT you can use *any C++ library* from Python, not only the ROOT libraries.
 This is possible because of the automatic and dynamic bindings between Python and C++ that PyROOT provides.
 Without any prior generation of wrappers, at execution time, PyROOT can load C++ code and call into it.

-This enables you to write high performance C++, compile it and use it from Python.
+This enables you to write high-performance C++, compile it and use it from Python.
 The following options are available, ordered by complexity and performance:

 -  [Just-in-time compilation of small strings](#JITString): Small functions and classes to be used from Python.
 Especially useful for testing and debugging.